Contrast-Security-OSS/docs/content/installation/net/policy/Level2Rules-FileBasedRules.md

 ```

-### Client-Side Technology Detection
+### Client-side technology detection

-Contrast.NET will scan the CSS, JavaScript and ASPX files in your application to detect client-side technologies and JavaScript libraries such as JQuery, Flash, and Silverlight.
-Set *client-side-technology-detection* to ```enabled="false"``` in order to remove these checks.
+Contrast.NET scans the CSS, JavaScript and ASPX files in your application to detect client-side technologies and JavaScript libraries such as JQuery, Flash and Silverlight.
+Set `client-side-technology-detection` to `enabled="false"` to remove these checks.

-### ASPX File Security Checks
+### ASPX file security checks

 Setting | Explanation
 :------ |:-----------
-debug-compilation | Ensure page debug is not set to "true"
+debug-compilation | Ensure page debug is not set to `true"`
-event-validation | Ensure postback event validation is not disabled for the page
+event-validation | Ensure postback event validation isn't disabled for the page
-request-validation | Ensure request validation is not disabled for the page
+request-validation | Ensure request validation isn't disabled for the page
-request-validation-controls | Ensure request validation is not disabled for individual controls
+request-validation-controls | Ensure request validation isn't disabled for individual controls
-viewstate-encryption | Ensure viewstate encryption is not disabled for the page
+viewstate-encryption | Ensure viewstate encryption isn't disabled for the page
-viewstate-encryption-mac | Ensure viewstate mac is not disabled for the page
+viewstate-encryption-mac | Ensure viewstate mac isn't disabled for the page
 trace | Ensure tracing is turned off for the page

-### Config File Security Checks
+### *Config* file security checks

-Contrast.NET will scan your application's *web.config* or *app.config* files for various security issues.
-Set *web-config-checks* ```enabled``` to "false" to disable all checks.
+Contrast.NET scans your application's *web.config* or *app.config* files for various security issues.
+Set `web-config-checks` `enabled` to `false` to disable all checks.
 You can also disable specific rules by changing one or more of the options below.

 Setting | Description
 :------ |:-----------
-authorization-deny | If ASP.NET file-based authorization is used, ensure rules are not missing a deny-all rule and do not allow all before a deny rule is present
+authorization-deny | If ASP.NET file-based authorization is used, ensure rules are not missing a deny-all rule, and don't allow all before a deny rule is present
 custom-errors | Check that a custom error page is defined
-debug-compilation | Ensure that the application is not running in debug mode
+debug-compilation | Ensure that the application isn't running in `debug` mode
 event-validation | Ensure that ASP.NET postbacks are validated
 forms-auth-protected | Ensure forms authentication cookies are validated and encrypted
 forms-auth-redirect | Ensure authenticated users cannot be redirected to other applications
 forms-auth-ssl | Ensure that forms authentication cookies use SSL
-httponly-cookies | Ensure cookies are HttpOnly
+httponly-cookies | Ensure cookies are `HttpOnly`
 http-runtime-version-header | Ensure ASP.NET does not send its version number to the client
 http-runtime-header-checking | Ensures that end-of-line characters in HTTP response are encoded to prevent header injection attacks
-http-runtime-max-request-length | Ensure HTTP Request size is not too large (greater than 4096 bytes)
+http-runtime-max-request-length | Ensure HTTP Request size isn't too large (greater than 4096 bytes)
 http-runtime-cache-control | Ensure that Cache-Control:private header is sent on HTTP response
 membership-password-settings |  Ensure that ASP.NET membership provider's password policy is secure
-plain-text-connection-strings | Ensure that database connection strings are not stored unencrypted/in plain text
+plain-text-connection-strings | Ensure that database connection strings aren't stored unencrypted/in plain text
 request-validation | Ensure HTTP requests are validated
 role-cookie-protected | Ensure that role cookies are validated and encrypted
 role-cookie-ssl | Ensure that role cookies use SSL
-session-rewriting | Ensure session cannot be rewritten
+session-rewriting | Ensure session can't be rewritten
-session-timeout | Ensure session timeout is not too long (> 30 minutes)
+session-timeout | Ensure session timeout isn't too long (> 30 minutes)
-session-regen | Ensure client cannot regenerate expired sessions
+session-regen | Ensure client can't regenerate expired sessions
 trace | Ensure ASP.NET tracing is disabled
 viewstate-validation | Ensure ASP.NET Viewstate validation is enabled
 viewstate-encryption | Ensure ASP.NET Viewstate is encrypted
 wcf-replay-detection | Ensure WCF replays are detected
-wcf-metadata | Ensure WCF service metadata cannot be sent to the client
+wcf-metadata | Ensure WCF service metadata can't be sent to the client
-wcf-exception-detail | Ensure WCF faults do not send detailed exception stack traces to the client
+wcf-exception-detail | Ensure WCF faults don't send detailed exception stack traces to the client